zde-uzh/proto4diged-handbook/docs/index.en.md

 3. evaluation of the limitations of standard tools
     - We sometimes refer to 'haute couture' solutions, i.e. 'customised' functionalities for which no standardisation exists

+The last chapter of the handbook [**_Assorted Topics_**](Themen/accessibility.en.md) brings together various terms from all workflow steps that could not be explained in more detail there for reasons of space.
+It is primarily aimed at technically trained readers and contains code snippets and external resources that require in-depth prior knowledge to use.

 ## 3. Tools and platforms